chithra27/chithra27/README.md

 - 👨‍💻 All of my projects are available at [GitHub](https://github.com/Chithra-B)

-- 📄 Know about my experiences: I have experience in MERN stack, React, and a little about Web3.0
+- 📄 Know about my experiences: I have experience in html, Css, and a little about Data Science

-- ⚡ Fun fact: **I do home workouts**
+- ⚡ Fun fact: **I love netflix**

 <h3 align="left">Connect with me:</h3>
 <p align="left">